 Get Your Adrenaline Rush at Six Flags

-The Texas theme park is over 212-acres and includes entertainment for all ages.
-There are some amazing world-class roller coasters like the Texas Giant and The Titan in this park.
+The Texas theme park is over 212 acres and includes entertainment for all ages.

 Visit a Texas GhostTown

-There are also many quirky roadside attractions including a pirate ship and the Statue of Liberty.
+Many quirky roadside attractions, including a pirate ship and the Statue of Liberty, exist.

 Tour the Painted Churches

-Each is decorated with bright colors and ornate designs celebrating the heritage of those that settled in this area of Texas from Europe.
+Each is decorated with bright colors and ornate designs celebrating the heritage of those who settled in this Texas area from Europe.

-You can find the churches sprinkled all over the Texas Hill Country including the towns of Fredericksburg, Giddings, La Grange, Flatonia, and Schulenburg just to name a few.
+You can find the churches sprinkled all over the Texas Hill Country, including the towns of Fredericksburg, Giddings, La Grange, Flatonia, and Schulenburg, to name a few.

 See the Eiffel Tower

 Yep, you can see the Eiffel Tower right here in Texas.
-Well, a replica that is, and what makes this even better?
+Well, a replica, and what makes this even better?
 The tower is wearing a red cowboy hat!